 While DISC deals with processing signals to determine an objects metallic composition, metal detector sensitivity is simply changing how strong (or rather weak) a signal your metal detector will accept.
 This means that by increasing your metal detectors sensitivity you may be able to detect objects which are non-ferrous metallic or simply deeper in the ground.
 While this can be used, in some degree, to exclude certain types of metal it is nowhere near as comprehensive or easy to use as the DISC function.
-It is for this reason that the two functions are seperate and are deemed to have separate purposes.
+It is for this reason that the two functions are separate and are deemed to have separate purposes.

 Metal Detecting Tip: Read more about the sensitivity on a metal detector in this article – How to Set the Sensitivity on a Metal Detector.

 Example of How to use Metal Detector Discrimination / Sensitivity: Garrett ACE 400

 The Garrett ACE 400 (Link to Kellyco) comes equipped with three different +/- sets of buttons: one which controls sensitivity, one which controls discrimination, and one which controls both by simplifying the settings down to the type of object you are looking to find.

 The custom function allows a user to create their own desired profile for sensitivity and DISC.